3D Printing Material: Black Nylon PA11 (Black Plastic)

 With regards to water qualities, black polyamide is water-resistant but not waterproof.
 Thus the 3D object must not rest in contact with water for extended periods of time.
-In terms of temperature, if the plastic is subjected to heat above 195°C (383°F), it is possible that the physical form of the object can significantly altered.
+In terms of temperature, if the black Nylon PA11 (black plastic) is subjected to heat above 195°C (383°F), it is possible that the physical form of the object can significantly altered.

 Furthermore, black polyamide have an excellent resistance to chemicals, especially hydrocarbons, aldehydes, ketones, mineral bases and salts, alcohols, fuels, detergents, oils and fats.

 The somewhat rough surface of black polyamide objects can attract dirt.
 This can often be remedied with soapy water and a cloth, letting it dry thoroughly.
 The objects are coloured throughout their whole volume, which makes them well suited against scratches and abrasion.

 There are multiple finishing options available through Sculpteo.

 - Raw: sandblasted but unpolished, surface remains somewhat rough, most economical.

 - Polished: polished through mechanical polishing, smoother to touch, layers still somewhat visible on rounded objects.